tsmit291/web_sockets/setUp.md

 # Set Up
-These instructions go through how to set up your sockets either using an express generator, not using the express generator and within you client side angular code!
+These instructions go through how to set up your sockets either using an express generator or not using the express generator!

 ### Not using the Express Generator
 In the command line: